alorman/Ki_Cad_Docs/using_illustrator_with_kicad/Readme.md

 I tried this but couldn't make it work with SVGs coming out of Illustrator, due to Illustrator and Inkscape having very different ideas about how to handle SVGs.

 ### [img2mod](http://img2mod.wayneandlayne.com/)
+This is a web-based tool for converting small raster images to kicad_mod files.
+While it looks simple and like it could be a good solution for small rasters (like QR codes) it fell flat for the work I'm trying to do.

+**Limitations**
+- Raster input
+- Unclear how large a file you can throw at it

 ### [PCBmodE](https://boldport.com/pcbmode)
 PCBmodE is a fully featured PCB design suite (although I haven't spent any time using it yet) that looks to have promising possibilities.